-We can use the council fire in casual ways, such as friends and family coming together to engage in meaningful conversation.
-We can organize groups who wish to explore spirituality, by discovering wisdom and teachings in an experiential method.
-The council fire can be brought to the classroom, the workplace, and anywhere we wish to create a powerful element of community, sharing and learning.
+The Council Fire Ceremony is adaptable to a multitude of situations.
+A gathering of friends and family may use this knowledge to engage in meaningful conversation and to make decisions.
+We can utilize the Council Fire ceremony to explore spirituality, discovering wisdom and teachings in an experiential manner.
+The council fire can be brought to the classroom, the workplace, and anywhere that we wish to introduce a procedure for decision-making that serves the highest good of all.

-I’ve shared with you that my knowledge of a council fire was given to me in a shamanic vision.
-In the vision, there was a native chief who presented himself to me.
+Previously, I’ve shared that my knowledge of the council fire had come to me in a shamanic journey.
+In this Vision, there was a native man who presented himself to me as being the last Chief.
 The Chief revealed that in life he would come to the council fire and take his place sitting before it.
-He would come to fire in order to seek the guidance and wisdom from those of the spirit realm.
-Guidance from the wise ones, all the ancient ancestors, who have crossed the rainbow bridge and are now on the other side of the veil.
+He came to the fire in order to seek the guidance and wisdom from those of the spirit realm.
+Guidance from the wise ones, all the ancient ancestors, who have crossed the rainbow bridge and are now on the other side camp.

-In my Interview with Angela Levesque on Entanglement Radio, we discussed the history of the council fire as being integral to the Iroquois system of governance.
+In my Interview with Angela Levesque on Entanglement Radio, we discussed the history of the council fire as being integral to the Iroquois Great law, their system of self governance.
 The Iroquois Confederacy, The Five Nations was a revolutionary system of governing that had enjoyed a Peace which lasted over 300 years.
-It was only disrupted by colonization, which brought with it the competing interests of Britain and France.
+It was only disrupted by colonization, which brought with it the competing interests of Britain, France, and the Colonists.

-The American system of government, the constitution of the United States, adopted many of the same governing principals of the Iroquois.
-However, while the founding fathers looked to the accomplishments of the Iroquois as a model, they overlooked the nuances of Indigenous spirituality.
-It was this form of spirituality that provided the true foundation of integrity on which the Iroquois form of government was built upon.
+The framers of United States Constitution, adopted many of the same governing principles of the Iroquois.
+However, while the founding fathers looked to the Great Law of the Iroquois as a framework for their newly formed government, they overlooked the nuances of Indigenous spirituality and decision making.
+This form of spirituality honored the natural world, and provided a solid foundation upon which the Iroquois Great Law was built.

 So what are the basics that we need to know for conducting our own Council fires?
 Let us begin with every gathering by having all the participants seated in a circle with the fire location to be at the center of this circle.
 While many of the customs I share with you are flexible and open to improvisation, the circle is not.
 Imagine if we insisted that every session of our local and federal government were conducted in a circle, how would this affect the dynamics of these meetings?

-At the very beginning of every gathering, we should prepare ourselves through the act of smudging.
-This can even be done before the attendees take their place in the circle.
-Burning of sage, cedar and sweet grass in a large Abalone shell is a traditional indigenous smudge in which the smoke is fanned with a large feather over our body beginning at our crown.
+At the very beginning of every gathering, we prepare ourselves through the act of smudging.
+This can be done before the attendees take their place in the circle.
+The burning of sage, cedar and sweet grass in a large Abalone shell is a traditional indigenous smudge.
+Smoke is fanned with a large feather over the body beginning at our crown.
 All who are present at our gathering are to be smudged.
-This ritual is done to cleanse, to cast off negative energies and to then welcome higher vibrational energies into our ceremony.
+This ritual is done to cast off negative energies.
+Sweet grass welcomes higher vibrational energies into our ceremony.
 We are setting a stage, welcoming higher energies, inviting the ascended ones, the ancestors, and spirits of the celestial light realm.
 Keeping a smudge bowl lightly burning during ceremony is desirable.

-We walk a fine line within our modern culture and we must be conscious of the potential for creating divisiveness.
-Religious beliefs are often counter-intuitive to the pursuit of seeking enlightenment through spirituality.
-We come together in real time in order to listen, share and seek guidance collectively.
-I propose that the indigenous peoples were extremely humble, they did not profess to know the heart, mind or characteristics of their creator.
-Instead, Indigenous people limited their assertions to what is observable within the natural world.
+We walk a fine line within our modern culture and religion, therefore we must be conscious of the potential for creating divisiveness.
+Religious beliefs are often counter-intuitive to the pursuit of seeking enlightenment through a spiritual path.
+We come together in real-time in order to listen, share and seek guidance collectively.
+I propose that the indigenous Peoples were extremely humble, as they did not profess to know the heart, mind or characteristics of the Creator.
+Instead, Indigenous people limited their assertions to what is observable within our natural world.

 Once the opening ceremony has been completed, and all members are situated, it’s time to begin.
-A Fire Keeper is to be selected prior to the gathering.
+The Fire Keeper who is selected to tend the fire and preside over the meeting, embodying the energy of Lady justice.
 If the Council Fire is conducted indoors than the fire keeper will simply light a white candle, one that allows the flame to be visible by all in attendance.
 If the fire is conducted outdoors then there will be greater responsibility.
 Traditionally, care was taken in selecting the wood used in the fire.
 Walnut and woods that could cause sparks or create popping were not used.
 The thinking was that sparks or popping sounds would be a distraction to those in attendance, especially when they are entering an altered state.

 Upon lighting the fire, some traditions would elect to sing a song and perhaps even move around the fire, but always in a clockwise motion.
 This is the time which the fire gains strength, and also to celebrate.
 It’s a happy occasion to come together, as anticipation also grows.
 Observe the fire as it goes through its stages, and there will come a point where it will grow friendly.
 This is the time to turn the focus of all in attendance to the purpose of your gathering.